STUDENT CODE OF CONDUCT

 - Failure to comply with the sanction(s) imposed under the Student Code or Honor System.

 II.
 ORGANIZATION & PROCEDURES OF STUDENT CONDUCT SYSTEM

 C. Student Code of Conduct Authority

-3. Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the normal appeal process.
+- Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the available appeal process.

-10. The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Associate Dean for Equity to make determination or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.
+- The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Associate Dean for Equity to make determinations or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.